Home » Paper Flowers » DIY Paper Flower Supplies: Step-by-Step Guide to Crafting Realistic Blooms

 Abbi's hand holds a strip of yellow cardstock, while her other hand cuts the paper with green-handled fringe scissors.

-Pinking Shears: Some of the best techniques are ones that you invent!
-This is a little trick to adding texture to the edges of your flower centers.
-I like to use this trick most often with my pompom center!
+Pinking Shears: Some of the best techniques are ones that you invent.
+This is a little trick to add texture to the edges of your flower centers.
+I like to use this trick most often with my pompom center.
 Using the pinking sheers creates a pointed edge rather than a boxy one, and therefore, it looks more natural.

 A close-up of Abbi's hands using pinking shears to create a paper flower center on a strip of yellow cardstock.

-Detail Scissors: I didn’t use to use detail scissors, but after picking up a pair, I realized how useful they are!
-Use these for correcting small cuts or adding intricate details.
+Detail Scissors: I was never a user of detail scissors, but after picking up a pair, I realized just how useful they are!
+They’re great for correcting small cuts or adding intricate details.

 Abbi's hands use detail scissors to cut long strips in a yellow strip of cardstock to be used as the stamen in a paper flower design.

-Flower Punches: In this step, I also like to throw in flower punches and flower die cuts because if you are making these paper flowers by hand, there will be times when the center of small flowers is just too intricate to cut by hand.
-In that case, swap the flower center for a flower punch to save your hands and time!
+Flower Punches: In this step, I also like to throw in flower punches and flower die cuts because if you’re making these paper flowers by hand, there will be times when the center of small flowers is just too intricate to cut by hand.
+In this case, swap the flower center for a flower punch to save your hands and time.

 How to Curl and Shape Petals For Paper Flowers